 - Net Carbs: 0g per serving

-- The nutrition information given for this recipe is for the truffles without any of the optional coating ideas.
+- Nutritional Information: Information given for this recipe is for the truffles without any of the optional coating ideas.